Ericblak/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
+task to Display current directory contents.

+Long format

+with user and group IDs displayed numerically

-task to display current directory contents, including hidden files (starting with .).
-Using the long format
+And hidden files (starting with .)